Thai court revokes bail of activist who shared BBC story

 Nitiwadee Pucharoenyos was sentenced Monday and released on bail the next day after the Appeals Court concluded she was not a flight risk because she was a doctor with an established residence.
 The court also approved the release on bail of lawyer Santi Thongsem, who was sentenced for hiring the gunmen who killed Nitiwadee ‘s husband in 2013.

 Thai courts seldom grant release on bail in lese majeste cases, citing national security, even though most cases involve speech that does not go beyond a small circle of friends.
-Critics of the law say it is often abused as a tool to silence political dissent.
+Critics of the law say it is often abused to silence political dissent.

-“The military are the ones that asked police to request to the court to revoke Pai’s bail,” said Anon Numpa, a lawyer and fellow activist.
-“This is just the military’s way of silencing Pai’s political activities.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.